Characteristic foliations -- a survey: Case (1): Closed leaves

 Looking at the local behavior of the symplectic form around the multiple fibres, Amerik and Campana \cite{AC} proved the following:

 \begin{lem}[Amerik--Campana] The map $\pi$ has no multiple fibres in codimension one.
 Moreover some multiple of the canonical bundle of $D/\mathcal{F}$ is trivial. \end{lem}

 \begin{proof} { Suppose by contradiction that there exists a divisor $V \subset D/\mathcal{F} $ such that the fibres over $V$ are multiple of order $m>1$.
 The statement is local around a generic point $0\in V$.
 We can take a local multisection $W$ over 0 that meets transversally the non-reduced fibres.
 We choose coordinates $(z, t)$ around $0\in V$ such that $z$ are coordinates for $V$ and $t$ parametrizes the normal direction.
+Thus, we can choose coordinates $(u,s,w)$ around $W$ in such a way that $W$ is given by the equation $w=0$ and $\pi(u,s,w)=(u, s^m)$.